 To ensure that we deliver the best of care, we recruit and train the finest talent.
 Since 1963, there has been an American Psychological Association (APA) Accredited Doctoral Internship in Clinical Psychology in place at South Shore Mental Health.
 The program’s model is that of a Practitioner Scholar.
 Its overarching goal is to prepare psychologists for applied clinical work in community-based multidisciplinary settings.
 We also offer a master’s level social work internship program to approximately 10 students.
 If you are a social work student, contact your school placement office to see if there is an existing training relationship.

 This year we will be training six doctoral psychology interns.
 Two interns will be in the Adult track and four will work with children, adolescents, and their families.
-The Internship Program is divided into four distinct tracks, each of which has an outpatient placement at our Bayview Clinic and a secondary placement.
-These training options are described in further detail below, and include the (A) Child/Adolescent (B) Early Childhood (C) Family Focused and (D) Adult tracks.
+The Internship Program is divided into three distinct tracks, each of which has an outpatient placement at our Bayview Clinic and a secondary placement.
+These training options are described in further detail below, and include the (A) Child/Adolescent (B) Early Childhood and (C) Adult tracks.
+Additionally, interns complete a weekly shift for 3 months with our Crisis Team, which provides in-home, community, and hospital ER-based psychiatric evaluations, level of care determinations, and treatment to support and stabilize children, teens, and adults who are at risk of harming themselves or others.